muratk5n/thirdwave/en/README.md

 ---

-I bet the main reason for damns is for other needs, farming, water reservoir etc
+I bet damns are mostly built for needs other than power, ie farming, drinking water etc

 ---